RishavMishraRM/Detectron2/README.md

 # Detectron2

-key points for detectron 2 would be detection, object detection, and semantic segmentation
+Key points for detectron2 would be detection, object detection, and semantic segmentation